 It is advisable to filter carbonate chemistry samples upon their collection to remove particles.
-In oceanography, the cut-off 250 between what is considered to be dissolved or particulate has been operationally defined by passing or being retained on a GF/F filter.
+In oceanography, the cut-off between what is considered to be dissolved or particulate has been operationally defined by passing or being retained on a GF/F filter.
 Such a filter has a nominal pore size of 0.7 μm, but smaller pore sizes, for instance 0.2 μm which would remove bacteria at the same time and theoretically produce a sterile sample, have also worked in the past.
 Filtration has multiple benefits and might even be required:

 - 1. Particles can serve as precipitation nuclei, which catalyse CaCO3 precipitation during storage.
-Removing particles 255-via filtration will therefore help to reduce the risks of secondary precipitation. - 2.
+Removing particles via filtration will therefore help to reduce the risks of secondary precipitation. - 2.
 Removing particles will be necessary in case CaCO3 precipitation has already occurred in-situ to not interfere with the measurements.
-This is because typical analytical procedures to measure DIC and TA rely on acidifying the seawater sample during analysis, meaning that any CaCO3 present would re-dissolve and be measured as additional $\frac{\text{TADIC}}{\text{DIC} \cdot \text{TA.}}$ and
+This is because typical analytical procedures to measure DIC and TA rely on acidifying the seawater sample during analysis, meaning that any CaCO3 present would re-dissolve and be measured as additional TA and DIC. - 3.

-3. 260 3.
 Filtration of the sample is also useful to remove substrate for biological breakdown and organisms that respire organic carbon.
-Respiration has limited influence on TA but strongly affects DIC, pH, and fCO2 and [CO32-] (Table 1).
+Respiration has limited influence on TA but strongly affects DIC, pH, and fCO2 (Table 1).
 However, for samples intended to be stored longer than a few days, sterile filtration is not recommended but fixation with mercuric chloride (HgCl2; Dickson et al. 2007).

 Filtration can have negative side-effects that need to be considered and mitigated.
-Most obviously, filtration requires which is prone to gas exchange, i.e. CO_2 degassing) in a closed system.
-For example, the sample could be pumped via a peristaltic pump using Tygon tubing (relatively impermeable for CO_2) through a membrane filter directly into the sampling bottle, filling it from bottom to top with significant overflow (Dickson et al. 2007, Schulz et al. 2017).
+Most obviously, filtration requires additional sampling gear which introduces contamination risks.
+Thus, all filtration gear must be prepared appropriately following SOP 1 in Dickson et al. (2007).
+The most critical issue is that filtration increases the risk of air/sample CO2 gas exchange.
+This risk can be reduced when the sample is handled by gentle pressure-filtration (as opposed to vacuum filtration which is prone to gas exchange, i.e. CO2 degassing) in a closed system.
+For example, the sample could be pumped via a peristaltic pump using Tygon tubing (relatively impermeable for CO2) through a membrane filter directly into the sampling bottle, filling it from bottom to top with significant overflow (Dickson et al. 2007, Schulz et al. 2017).
 Alternatively, the sample could be filled into a syringe (again, potential air/water gas exchange has to be minimised) and filtered through a syringe filter, again from bottom to top with overflow.
-CO_2 gas exchange would change DIC and hence is also a problem for $pH{...fCO_2}$ and $fCO_2[CO_3^{2-}]$ samples, which would also change.
-While TA samples are not affected by air/sample CO_2 gas exchange, they are sensitive to evaporation, so prolonged exposure to the atmosphere must also be avoided.
+CO2 gas exchange would change DIC and hence is also a problem for pH and fCO2 samples, which would also change.
+While TA samples are not affected by air/sample CO2 gas exchange, they are sensitive to evaporation so exposure to the atmosphere must also be avoided.